soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 Next, several hunting steps are executed:

 - Similar email messages in other email clusters are searched.
-- The signal is shared with other platforms, such as [WDATP](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection).
+- The signal is shared with other platforms, such as [Windows Defender ATP](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/windows-defender-advanced-threat-protection).
-- A determination on whether any users have clicked-through on the suspicious email message.
+- A determination on whether any users have clicked through on the suspicious email message.
-- A check is done to see if [Office 365 ATP Safe Links](atp-safe-links.md) may have missed any instance of the email which was submitted.
+- A check is done across Office 365 [EOP](eop/exchange-online-protection-eop.md) and [ATP](office-365-atp.md) to see if there are any other similar messages reported by users.
 - A check is done to see if the user has been compromised.
+This check leverages signals across [Microsoft Cloud App Security](https://docs.microsoft.com/cloud-app-security) and [Azure Active Directory](https://docs.microsoft.com/azure/active-directory), correlating any related events or alerts.

 During the hunting phase, risks and threats are assigned to various hunting steps.